 I work for xyz company and would like to work with your blog.

 Please send me an email for any business proposals!

 I am the recipe tester, photography, writer, and editor.
 Mistakes happen!
 If you notice an error, especially within a recipe, please send me an email.

 I am not currently accepting guest posts.

 I want to start my own blog.
 Any advice?

 Check out my Ultimate Guide to Food Blogging post!

 Where are you from?

 I was born in San Diego, lived in Australia for a year, but have called Phoenix, Arizona my home for most of my life.
-I currently live in the suburbs of Phoenix with my boyfriend Jared.
+I currently live in Phoenix with my boyfriend Jared.

 How long have you and Jared been together?
 He’s in a band?